paulhuisman/flickrfield/README.md

 ## Installation

-1.Download or clone the ACF Flickr set repo to your plugin or theme:
+1. Download or clone the ACF Flickr set repo to your plugin or theme:
 * https://github.com/phuisman88/flickrfield/zipball/master or
 * git clone git://github.com/phuisman88/flickrfield.git  in the wp-content/plugins directory